 The entrance to Ameyoko (アメ横) is just opposite the south exit of Ueno Station.
 Ameyoko is a denim and workwear mecca.
 Get a pair of Made in Japan denim jeans by cult brands such as Sugar Cane, Big John, Momotaro, Pure Japan Blue, etc, from Americaya or Hinoya while you are there.
 You must.
 It is really not an option.

-Tip: Get your indigo sweetness altered in the shop where they use traditional chain stitching sewing machines.
+Tip: Get your Indigo sweetness altered in the shop where they use traditional chain stitching sewing machines.
 May take a few hours, so plan your time ahead.

 Ueno Park is a great place to take part in hanami during Spring.
-If you did not had all the sushi earlier, there are some tantalising street food all around the park.
+If you did not have all the sushi earlier, there are some tantalising street food all around the park.
 People are extremely friendly during the cherry blossom.
 I had several (albeit broken) conversations while I was there, including with the two old men who sold me some hot grub on a cold rainy day.
 Despite the rain, Ueno Park was still very pretty during the cherry blossom.

 I went back in November last year and Ueno was equally beautiful in Autumn.
 Best of all, it did not rain at all.